John Graham, 1st Viscount Dundee: Marriage and promotion

-In 1684, he married Lady Jean Cochrane, granddaughter of William Cochrane, 1st Earl of Dundonald, a staunch Covenanter.
+In 1684, he married Lady Jeane Cochrane, granddaughter of William Cochrane, 1st Earl of Dundonald, a staunch Covenanter.
 Shortly after the death of Charles II in 1685, Claverhouse incurred a temporary disgrace – he stood up for the rights of ordinary soldiers who were being poorly treated – by his deposition from the office of privy councillor; but he was reinstated in May, although his commission of justiciary, which had expired, was not renewed.
 In 1686, he was promoted to the rank of major-general, and given the additional position of Constable, the dignity of Lord Provost of Dundee.
 One of his first acts as Provost was to abolish the death penalty for theft under his jurisdiction.
 In 1688, he was second-in-command to General Douglas in the army which had been ordered to England to aid the falling dynasty of the Stuarts.
 In the same year, however, he was created Viscount Dundee by James VII while with the Scots army in England.
 He was also given military command of all the King's forces in Scotland.